darrylcauldwell/darrylcauldwell.github.io/_posts/2017-05-15-python-vsphere.markdown

 from pyVmomi import vim, vmodl
 ```

-Open connection to vCenter then gather contents
+Open connection to vCenter then gather contents as an object

 ```python
 vcenter = connect.SmartConnect(